Information for TEQSA External Experts

 - renewal of accreditation of a course of study.

-We take confidentiality and managing conflicts of interest with experts very seriously.
+We treat confidentiality and managing conflicts of interest with external experts with the upmost seriousness.

 Conflicts of interest could include:

 - any relatives or friends with an interest in the assignment

 - any personal bias or inclination which would affect decisions in relation to their assessment of an assignment

 - any personal obligation, allegiance or loyalty which would affect decisions in relation to the assignment

 - any employment history and/or prior contracts with the applicant involved in an assignment.

 Existing external experts are obliged to notify us as soon as possible if they consider that they have any matters that need to be declared in light of the above, in addition to providing us with a conflict of interest declaration form annually.
 If you require the conflict of interest declaration form, it may be downloaded from the link below and returned to the team at: engaging.experts [at] teqsa.gov.au.